 One of the most sought-after hill stations in Southern India, Munnar is a lovely place with tranquility and picture-perfect scenery.
 Lying amid the Western Ghats, Munnar is placed between the elevation of 4760 feet and 8842 feet.
 The place boasts of lush mist-clad peaks, expansive tea, coffee and spice plantations, amazing weather, crystal-clear streams, floral valleys, placid lakes, varied fauna, rare orchids, waterfalls and more.
 A popular British resort, this hill town has a number of attractions such as Marayoor, Chinnar Wildlife Sanctuary, Mattupetty, Eravikulam, Peerumedu, Mount Caramel Church, Nyaymakad, Periyar etc. Teak, Jungle Jack, Rosewood and Red sandalwood trees make the undulating terrain of Munnar even more enchanting.
-One can enjoy multi-themed vacation and is ideal for family vacationers, wildlife and nature enthusiast, adventure seeks and honeymooning couples.
+One can enjoy multi-themed vacations ideal for visitors on family holidays, wildlife and nature enthusiasts, adventure seeks and honeymooning couples.
 Partake in activities like sightseeing, wildlife watching, horseback riding, plantation visits, elephant riding, boating, helicopter tours, nature walks and more.

 The land of Paddy fields, Wayanad is a heaven of lush landscape and lovely aromas of coffee, cardamom and tea plantations.
 This pretty and pristine hill station is a combination of glistering white clouds, striking Blue Mountains, clean rivers streams and lakes, waterfalls and thriving green terrain.
 The place is not only popular amongst leisure travelers but it is also frequented by adventure and nature enthusiasts.
 The place lies between the altitudes of 700 m and 2100 m, above the sea level.
 Wayanad is drenched by as many as 5 rivers and boasts of a pleasant weather all-round the year.
 Several interesting Outdoor trails are organized by The Wayanad Tourism Organization that includes attractions like Banasura Sagar Dam, Pakshipathalam, Chethalayam, Meenmutty waterfalls, Neelimala and Chembra peak.
 There a few historical temple and ancient caves near Wayanad that are worth-visiting.